linuxgurugamer/ModularSegmentedSRBs/README.md

 	1.875m			3m
 	2.5m			4m

-End parts, including NoseCone and Motors.
-There is one part for each, the PartVariants for these scale the part to the different diameters available.

-A word of explanation.
-The parts are set up this way to minimize the number of parts in the mod.
-There are currently 12 parts in the mod.
-If I were to have a nosecone for each size, that would add an additional 6 parts for no real benefit.
-Same goes for the motors

-Fuel
+Motors.
+There are three different motors in each size, ranging from the least capable to the most capable.
+As with the nosecones, each motor has an optional fuel segment, available using the PartVariants

+	Minuteman
+	Atlas
+	STS

+Fuel.
 Currently there is only one type of solid fuel available.
 In a future release, there may be an additional one or two fuel types added

 Usage

 Segments can be stacked on each other, and the part variant selected even while stacked together.
-Be sure to put a motor on the bottom, and something on top, either a nosecone or something else
+Be sure to put a motor on the bottom, and something on top, either a nosecone, or if putting other parts on top, an endcap

 Thrust vs Duration